-Software usually takes a backseat to hardware where smartphone coverage is concerned — after all, what’s more exciting than a shiny new iPhone or a powerful new processor?
-However, we make exceptions where the big beasts are concerned, and they don’t get much bigger than Apple‘s iOS.
+Software usually takes a backseat to hardware where smartphone coverage is concerned; after all, what’s more exciting than a shiny new iPhone or a powerful new processor?
+But we make exceptions where the big beasts are concerned, and they don’t get much bigger than Apple‘s iOS.
 The next generation of iPhone and iPod touch software will contain some radical new additions to the iPhone formula, including homescreen widgets, cycling directions, and even a nifty little feature that lets you tap on the back of your iPhone to trigger actions.

 Make no mistake, iOS 14 is one of the biggest new software releases of 2020.
 But talk is cheap — how can you actually get your hands on it?
 While a release may not yet be on the horizon, the public beta is finally here.
 Here’s how you can download iOS 14 on your iPhone.

 Please note: Beta releases, whether for developers or the public, are likely to contain bugs.
 As such, we do not recommend installing any beta on an important device.
 Bugs and breaks are common during betas, and it’s possible you’ll end up losing precious data.
 As such, we recommend using a spare or backup device for any beta.

 Only a certain number of iOS devices are capable of accessing iOS 14.
 Thankfully, Apple has continued its long tradition of supporting devices way past their usual use-by date, and this year, iOS 14 is available on an unprecedented number of iPhones.
 Make sure you have one of the following iPhones to hand before you start the process of downloading and installing iOS 14.

 - iPhone 6S, iPhone 6S Plus, and iPhone SE (first generation)